mikolajmarcinczak/mojefilmy-softwarestudio-fe/README.md

 # mojefilmy-softwarestudio-fe

-This template should help get you started running the client app.
+This should help get you started running the client app.

 ## Project Setup